Mr-Wang119/MyBlog/source/about/index.md

 </br>

 I am also interested in distributed system areas.
-I have read several articles about distributed file and computing systems, such as Google File System, Big Table, Kafka, TAO, etc. The simplicity and efficacy impressed me a lot.
+I have read several articles about distributed file and computing systems, such as {% post_link Learning-Notes-Google-File-System Google File System%}, Big Table, Kafka, TAO, etc. The simplicity and efficacy impressed me a lot.
 I hope to build the same one via careful design and knowledge of related areas.
 I am also taking related courses and building a distributed Key-Value database system with high reliability, scalability, and consistency.
 Also, I am implementing a Bitcoin client using Rust with self-designed Blocks.

 I am actively looking for a summer internship in the US.